IsuruNM/NestJs-Dev-Project/README.md

 7. Prisma

-   install Prisma - yarn add -D prisma install client library - yarn add @prisma/client
+   yarn add -D prisma - This command installs the Prisma CLI as a development dependency yarn add @prisma/client - This command installs the Prisma client library as a regular dependency in your project.

+   npx prisma init - this will generate .env file. also create prisma folder npx prisma migrate dev - for create models npx prisma generate - create typescript types for schema npx prisma studio - load prisma client

+8. config
+   yarn add @nestjs/config - used in NestJS applications to provide a convenient way to manage configuration variables and settings

 Project Structure
 The project follows a standard NestJS application structure: